SAFCSP-Team/inheritance/README.md

 Create a hierarchy of animals using inheritance to represent different species and their characteristics.

 **Implementation**
-* Create the Animal base class with the common properties and methods.
+* Create the Animal `base class` with the common properties and methods.
-* Implement derived classes for specific animal species, such as Mammal and Bird with unique properties and behaviors.
+* Implement `derived classes` for specific animal species, such as Mammals and Birds with unique properties and behaviors.
 * Override the eat() and sleep() methods in each derived class to provide specialized implementations.

 ```Java